 Passports expire after 10 years, so it’s not a process you’ll need to do particularly often.
 You should keep in mind, however, that there are some countries that will not let you enter them if your passport is expiring within six months of your travel dates — so it’s good practice to renew beforehand.
 This is a requirement for many countries in Asia or South America, for example.

 If you are traveling with someone who got their passport before they turned 16, keep in mind their passport will only last five years before it expires.

 How long it will take to renew your passport

-Passport processing times are longer than ever now, and the State Department urges people to apply as early as possible.
-The typical application for a new or renewed passport will take 10 to 13 weeks to process.
-If you opt to spend the money to expedite your passport (an additional $60 on top of the usual application costs), you will get it earlier, but it’s still a longer wait than usual: seven to nine weeks.
+Typical passport applications are processing in seven to 10 weeks, the State Department said in an updated notice in early November.
+If you opt to spend the money to expedite your passport (an additional $60 on top of the usual application costs), you will get it earlier, but it’s still a wait: three to five weeks.

 Keep in mind, the State Department does not include mailing times in that estimate.
 It can take up to two weeks for it to receive an application in the mail, as well as up to two weeks for you to receive your finalized passport back in the mail.